Friedrich Ueberweg

-Friedrich Ueberweg (/de/; 22 January 1826 – 9 June 1871), was a German philosopher and historian of philosophy.
+Friedrich Ueberweg (/de/; 22 January 1826 – 9 June 1871) was a German philosopher and historian of philosophy.

 Biography

-Friedrich Ueberweg was born in Leichlingen, Rhineland.
+Friedrich Ueberweg was born in Leichlingen, Rhine Province.
 His parents were Johann Gottlob Friedrich Ueberweg (19 August 1797 - 9 February 1826), who was pastor of a Lutheran church in Leichlingen, and Helene Boeddinghaus (24 October 1798 - 8 August 1868).
 Helene was a daughter of Karl Theodor Boeddinghaus (21 February 1765 - 27 December 1842), who was a Lutheran pastor in the neighboring town of Ronsdorf.

 Educated at the University of Göttingen and the Humboldt University of Berlin, Friedrich qualified at the University of Bonn as Privatdozent in philosophy (1852).
 In 1862 he was called to the University of Königsberg as extraordinary professor, and in 1867 he was promoted to the grade of professor ordinarius.
 He married Anna Henriette Luise Panzenhagen (24 August 1844 - 16 March 1909) on 1 September 1863, in Pillau, Province of Prussia.
 Ueberweg died in Königsberg in 1871.

 Philosophy

-At first Ueberweg followed the empiricism of Friedrich Eduard Beneke (1798-1854), and strongly opposed the subjectivistic tendency of the Kantian system, maintaining in particular the objectivity of space and time, which involved him in a somewhat violent controversy.
+At first Ueberweg followed the empiricism of Friedrich Eduard Beneke and strongly opposed the subjectivistic tendency of the Kantian system, maintaining in particular the objectivity of space and time, which involved him in a somewhat violent controversy.
 His own mode of thought he preferred later to describe as an ideal realism, which refused to reduce reality to thought, but asserted a parallelism between the forms of existence and the forms of knowledge.
 Beneke and Friedrich Schleiermacher exercised most influence upon the development of his thought.